mmhj/dsotm/README.md

 I use the [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro) font in Sublime Text.
 It works really well with this colour scheme, but it works well with anything really.

-I won't go into detail for adding or changing fonts on various OS', but if you want to play with the Sublime Text font you can find it here:
+I won't go into great detail for adding or changing fonts on various OS', but if you want to play with the Sublime Text font you can find it here:

 * Windows:
 * Navigate to `Preferences -> Settings -> — User` and change the `"font_face"` setting

-* macOS
+* macOS:
 * Navigate to `Sublime Text -> Preferences -> Settings -> — User` and change the `"font_face"` setting

 For example I changed the setting to `"font_face": "Source Code Pro",`